ben-bradley/guvna/README.md

 To address the problem, I wrote the Guvna to govern the volume and execution of this function.

-Version 0.0.4
+Version 0.0.5
 -------------
-Just did some minor code cleanup and added error handling output.

-To use this version of Guvna, you'll need to call a `this.next()` in your callback function when it's complete to trigger the next one.
-More in the examples below.
+Added the `this.percDone` metric to make it easy to show the percentage done in the callback.

 Usage
 -----